oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/federated-catalog/federated-catalog.md

 ## Task 2: Add an Iceberg catalog

+**_Note: This is not a hands-on task, unless you have a Databricks Unity Iceberg catalog to connect to.
+This task shows how to add and use such a catalog.
+If you do have an Iceberg catalog in Databricks Unity, you will need the Iceberg catalog URL and a bearer token to connect to it, as well as credentials to enable access to the cloud storage bucket for the Iceberg data._**

 We can extend the 'catalog of catalogs' with as many catalogs as we like, and search for and query data in the same way as in Task 1.
 Catalogs can be added over any of the following:

 * Other Autonomous AI Databases